singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

   - Install the third-party user applications you want to provide to your end users in their RDS desktops or as remote applications.

-  - Return to the command prompt, and issue the following command to switch the server back into RD-Execute mode:

-    ```
-    change user /execute
-    ```

 10. Go to start and search for **PowerShell ISE** and launch it.